influxdata/docs-v2/content/influxdb/v2.0/query-data/flux/histograms.md

 ### Use Prometheus histograms in Flux

-Monitor a service instrumented with a `/metrics` endpoint with InfluxDB and Telegraf.
-This example demonstrates how to use Telegraf to scrape `/metrics` at regular intervals (10s by default), and then send metrics to an InfluxDB instance.
+Use InfluxDB and Telegraf to monitor a service instrumented with an endpoint that outputs [prometheus-formatted metrics](/influxdb/v2.0/write-data/no-code/scrape-data/scrapable-endpoints/).
+This example demonstrates how to use Telegraf to scrape metrics from the InfluxDB 2.0 OSS `/metrics` endpoint at regular intervals (10s by default), and then store those metrics in InfluxDB.

 Use Prometheus histograms to measure the distribution of a variable, for example, the time it takes a server to respond to a request.
 This example applies to this use case, but can be adapted to others.